ragardner/tktrees/DOCUMENTATION.md

 Find: Works the same way that the Find button for the Tree panel works except it searches the sheet instead.

+---

 ## TREE FUNCTIONS

 By right clicking on an ID in the tree panel you can select various functions.
-The main functions are Cut, Copy and delete.
+The main functions are Detach, Copy and Delete.

-To cut or copy an ID between different hierarchies simply right click on the ID and select whichever option you want then switch hierarchy and right click in empty space or on the ID you want to paste the cut/ copied ID to as a sibling or child.
-If you want to paste an ID as an ID without a parent right click on a top ID and choose paste as sibling.
+To cut or copy an ID between different hierarchies:
+- Right click on the ID and select whichever option you want then switch hierarchy and right click in empty space or on the ID you want to paste the cut/copied ID to as a sibling or child.
+- If you want to paste an ID as an ID without a parent right click on a top ID and choose paste as sibling.

-You can also cut all of an IDs children, including grandchildren and so on, and paste them under where you right click.
+- You can also cut all of an IDs children, including grandchildren and so on, and paste them under where you right click.

-Using shift click you can select multiple up or down of an existing selection.
+- Using shift click you can select multiple up or down of an existing selection.
 Using Ctrl click you can make multiple selections.

-When using the Ctrl X, C and V keys to cut/copy and paste they will work on the selected ID, not on the position where the mouse is hovering (unless pasting over empty space using Ctrl V).
+- When using the Ctrl X, C and V keys to cut/copy and paste they will work on the selected ID, not on the position where the mouse is hovering (unless pasting over empty space using Ctrl V).

-Cutting and copying using this method will only perform on IDs that are on the same level as the top most (index-wise) ID, after pressing Ctrl X or C it will deselect any selections that were not cut or copied.
+- Cutting and copying using this method will only perform on IDs that are on the same level as the top most (index-wise) ID, after pressing Ctrl X or C it will deselect any selections that were not cut or copied.

+ID Deletion:
-Pressing the Delete key on multiple selections will work the same way, except performing a Delete immediately.
+- Pressing the Delete key on multiple selections will work the same way, except performing a Delete immediately.
 The delete key uses the typical Delete ID function, not deleting its children.

-In the tree panel there are 5 delete ID options.
+- In the tree panel there are 5 delete ID options.
 Delete ID only removes the ID from the hierarchy you're currently viewing IF the ID occurs in another hierarchy, if it does not then it totally removes the ID.

-Del all of ID totally removes the ID.
+- Del all of ID totally removes the ID.
 Del ID+children is the same as Delete ID but for every child and child of that child and so on recursively under the selected ID.

+Editing cells:
-You can quickly edit a detail by double clicking on the detail/cell you want to edit.
+- You can quickly edit a detail by double clicking on the detail/cell you want to edit.
 To delete a detail press Confirm when editing a detail with the cell empty.

-Right clicking in a cell and selecting edit will pop up a larger window so the text may be easier to view.
+- Right clicking in a cell and selecting edit will pop up a larger window so the text may be easier to view.

-Pasting a detail or details will work between both panels.
+- Pasting a detail or details will work between both panels.
 You can drag and drop rows in the sheet panel to change their order.

-When using drag and drop you can use your mousewheel to scroll down, move the mouse a little after scrolling to cause the selection to move.
+- When using drag and drop you can use your mousewheel to scroll down, move the mouse a little after scrolling to cause the selection to move.

+---

 ## TREE COMPARE

 Accessible from the "File" menu, this window allows comparison of trees and sheets.
-You can open files using the "Open file" button which will open a file dialog.
-Once open the file name or path will display next to this button and if the file is an excel file and was opened from the file dialog then you will have to select a sheet from the drop down box next to "Load sheet".
+- Once a file has been opened using the open file button, the file name or path will be displayed and if the file is an excel file and was opened from the file dialog then you will have to select a sheet from the drop down box next to "Load sheet".

-You can select your sheets ID column and parent column numbers and do the same with the 2nd panel on the right.
+- You can select your sheets ID column and parent column numbers and do the same with the 2nd panel on the right.
 After you are happy with your selections click the "Create Report" button to compare.
 A report will be generated and you have the option to save it as an .xlsx file.

-You can mix different file types when comparing.
+- You can mix different file types when comparing.

+---

 ## XLSX FILES